Frequently Asked Questions (FAQs)

 If I am not successful in my treatment, can I have the same donor again in the future?

-This may be possible depending on the availability of eggs from the donor.
+This may be possible depending on the availability of eggs from your selected donor.
 Please contact our friendly team at Eeve to discuss your requirements.

 Can I purchase eggs from Eeve and transport them to another clinic?

-Donor eggs supplied to recipients from Eeve Donor Bank can be used within the City Fertility network of clinics including Rainbow Fertility.
-They may not be used at a clinic outside of this network.
+Donor eggs supplied by Eeve Donor Bank to recipients can be used at City Fertility network clinics, including Rainbow Fertility and Fertility Specialists of WA.
+They may not be used at a clinic outside of our City Fertility network.

 Why do I need to see a City Fertility specialist and have a treatment plan prior to reserving eggs?